hilton/hilton.github.com/presentations/index.md

 # Presentations & other appearances

-<p>Peter Hilton has presented at conferences, user groups and companies in several countries on a variety of software development topics.</p>
+<p>Peter Hilton has presented at conferences, user groups and companies in several countries on a variety of software development topics.
+See also: <a href="http://lanyrd.com/profile/peterhilton/">Peter Hilton on Lanyrd</a>.</p>

 <p>Please get in touch if you would like Peter to speak at your event or company.</p>